RushwantatSomic/EAGLE-Fault-Case-Identification-Computer-Vision-Model-/README.md

 ---

+# The dataset for this project can be sourced from:

+J:\Datenaustausch\Verkauf\Barm\Eagle Somic Connect Daten Line 1 Maschine Bolton Mars Canada July 26

 ## 1. Project Objective

 The objective of EAGLE-MARS is to develop a video-based machine fault detection pipeline capable of analyzing industrial machine operation and identifying abnormal behavior.